The Abbasid Empire

 In 750 AD, it seemed like the Islamic Empire would last a thousand years.
 The Abbasid caliphs ruled a giant empire.
 It stretched from Morocco to Afghanistan.
 Their capital was at Baghdad in modern Iraq.
 Baghdad was also a center of scholarship and trade.
 The Abbasids kept control until the early 900s – that’s a run of more than two hundred years, which isn’t bad for an empire.
-But then the empire split into two caliphates (KAL-if-fates).
-First the Fatimid dynasty took over all the Islamic land that had once been in the Roman Empire: Egypt, North Africa, Israel and Syria, and the Arabian Peninsula.
-The Abbasids still ruled the half that had once been the Sassanian Empire.
+Over the next few centuries, the Islamic Empire broke up into smaller and smaller pieces.
+We can see the beginnings of today’s countries.
+But then… well, you’ll see.

 But in 962 AD, the Ghaznavids made Afghanistan and Pakistan an independent country under their rule.
 Then just after 1000 AD, the Seljuks also decided to rule for themselves.
 The Seljuks conquered the Ghaznavids.
 By 1055 they also took over Baghdad.
 And in 1071 they conquered Turkey from the Byzantines at the Battle of Manzikert.
+(That’s why we call it Turkey today.)
 Because of their start in Iran, the Seljuks spoke Persian, rather than Arabic or Turkish.

 By 1200, two more Turkish groups, the Ayyubids (under Saladin) and the Mamluks, took Israel back from the Europeans.
 But more pieces broke away.
 The Almohads succeeded in forming an empire out of North Africa and Spain.